 You can define OpenERP options directly from the buildout file.
 The OpenERP

-the buildout during the first Buildout run.
-You can overwrite these options
+directory during the first buildout run.
+You can overwrite these options in

 from the recipe section of your buildout.cfg.
-The options in the buildout
+The options must be written

-file must be written using a dotted notation prefixed with the name of the
+using a dotted notation prefixed with the name of the section.
+The specified

-just overwrite the existing options in the corresponding config files.
-You
+options will just overwrite the existing options in the corresponding config

-don’t have to replicate all the options in your buildout.cfg.
-If an option
+files.
+You don’t have to replicate all the options in your buildout.cfg.
+If an

-or a section does not natively exist in the openerp config file, it can be
+option or a section does not exist in the openerp config file, it can be

 For example you can specify the xmlrpc port for the server or even an additional option that does not exist in the default config file: